If you’re at the stage where you’re ready to set up your fish tank, you’ve probably done a lot of research.

-Make sure you know all the side effects off adding things to your tank, there are even some plants which are harmful for fish so do your research thoroughly.
+Make sure you know all the side effects of adding things to your tank, there are even some plants that are harmful to fish so do your research thoroughly.

 Many of the wooden ornaments that you find in pet shops have been treated, so they are fine to include.